Miasma theory: 1854 Broad Street cholera outbreak

 In 1855, John Snow made a testimony against the Amendment to the "Nuisances Removal and Diseases Prevention Act" that regularized air pollution of some industries.
 He claimed that:

-In the same year, William Farr, who was then the major supporter of the miasma theory, issued a report to criticize the germ theory.
+The same year, William Farr, who was then the major supporter of the miasma theory, issued a report to criticize the germ theory.
 Farr and the Committee wrote that:

 Experiments by Louis Pasteur

 The more formal experiments on the relationship between germ and disease were conducted by Louis Pasteur between 1860 and 1864.
 He discovered the pathology of the puerperal fever and the pyogenic vibrio in the blood, and suggested using boric acid to kill these microorganisms before and after confinement.

 By 1866, eight years after the death of John Snow, William Farr publicly acknowledged that the miasma theory on the transmission of cholera was wrong, by his statistical justification on the death rate.

 Anthrax

 Robert Koch is widely known for his work with anthrax, discovering the causative agent of the fatal disease to be Bacillus anthracis.
 He published the discovery in a booklet as Die Ätiologie der Milzbrand-Krankheit, Begründet auf die Entwicklungsgeschichte des Bacillus Anthracis (The Etiology of Anthrax Disease, Based on the Developmental History of Bacillus Anthracis) in 1876 while working in Wöllstein.
 His publication in 1877 on the structure of anthrax bacterium marked the first photography of a bacterium.
 He discovered the formation of spores in anthrax bacteria, which could remain dormant under specific conditions.
 However, under optimal conditions, the spores were activated and caused disease.
 To determine this causative agent, he dry-fixed bacterial cultures onto glass slides, used dyes to stain the cultures, and observed them through a microscope.
 His work with anthrax is notable in that he was the first to link a specific microorganism with a specific disease, rejecting the idea of spontaneous generation and supporting the germ theory of disease.